-GENERAL INFORMATION Awarding Institution//Body University of Bath Teaching Institution University of Bath, Department of Politics, Languages and International Studies Validated/Franchised/Licensed (if appropriate) Programme accredited by (including date of accreditation) Programme approved by (including date & minute number of Senate) The programme was established in 1966 and upgraded to Master's level in 1996.
-Senate 29 th May 1996 (S10084(d)) Final award Master of Arts Postgraduate Diploma (awarded to students who pass the taught part of the programme but do not submit or successfully complete the dissertation/project) Programme title MA in Interpreting and Translating UCAS code (if applicable) Subject Benchmark Statement Intended level of completed programme (in line with FHEQ eg 5, 6, 7,) Level 7 = M Duration of programme & mode of study One calendar year, full time (Nine months for Postgraduate Diploma) Date of Specification preparation/revision Prepared September 2001, revised January 2005, September 2007, March 2011, May 2012, updated July 2012.
-Revised October 2012.
+GENERAL INFORMATION Awarding Institution//Body University of Bath Teaching Institution University of Bath, Department of Politics, Languages and International Studies Validated/Franchised/Licensed (if appropriate) Programme accredited by (including date of accreditation) Programme approved by (including date & minute number of Senate) Initial approval given by Senate, 20.3.2002 H&SS BoS, 12.3.2003 , Full approval given by Senate, 14.5.2003 (S11653) Final award Master of Arts Postgraduate Diploma (awarded to students who pass the taught part of the programme but do not submit or successfully complete the dissertation/project) Programme title MA in Translation and Professional Language Skills UCAS code (if applicable) Subject Benchmark Statement Intended level of completed programme (in line with FHEQ eg 5, 6, 7,) Level 7 = M Duration of programme & mode of study One calendar year, full time (Nine months for Postgraduate Diploma) Date of Specification preparation/revision Prepared January 2003, revised January 2005, September 2006 and March 2011.
+This revision April 2012.
+Update June 2012.
 Feb 2013.
-Applicable to cohorts (eg. for students commencing in September 2014 or 2014/15-2015/16) 2016/17
+Applicable to cohorts (eg. for students commencing in September 2014 or 2014/15-2015/2016) 2015/16

-\Synopsis and academic coherence of programme
+Synopsis and academic coherence of programme

-The programme covers the disciplines of conference interpreting (simultaneous, consecutive and liaison) and translation.
-It teachers techniques and skills, not languages, and is a vocational programme geared to channelling students into professional work.
-To this end, the core and optional interpreting and translating components are complemented by extracurricular classes designed to provide students with appropriate background knowledge.
-In broader terms, the programme reflects a commitment to the application of learning in placements and applies and professional knowledge.
+The programme covers a range of skills selected to maximise the employability of its Graduates: translation, liaison interpreting, précis writing, editing and revision, proofreading, translation management and other enterprise skills.
+It teaches techniques and skills, not languages, and is a vocational programme geared to channelling students into professional work.
+To this end, the core and optional units are complemented by extra-curricular classes designed to provide students with appropriate background knowledge.

+In broader terms, the programme reflects a commitment to the application of learning, in placements and applied and professional knowledge, as stated in the University's revised Learning and Teaching Strategy (point 1.5).

-\Educational aims of the programme
+Educational aims of the programme

-The aim of the programme as a whole is to equip students with the skills and techniques that are required to embark on career as a professional interpreter and/or translator.
+The aim of the programme as a whole is to equip students with the skills and techniques that are required to embark on a career as a professional linguist.
 More specifically, the aim of the core and optional units is to maximise each student's potential so that as many as possible of the group achieve the standard necessary for professional work.

-These aims (and the associated outcomes set below) are in keeping with the descriptor for a qualification at Master's (M) level contained in the QAA Framework for Higher Education.

-Qualifications, which states for example that holders of the qualification will typically be able to deal with complex issues systematically and creatively, continue to advance their knowledge and understanding, develop new skills to a high level and have the qualities and transferable skills necessary for employment (points a-d).
+These aims (and the associated outcomes set out below) are in keeping with the descriptor for a qualification at Master's (M) level contained in the QAA Framework for Higher Education Qualifications, which states for example that holders of the qualification will typically be able to deal with complex issues systematically and creatively, continue to advance their knowledge and understanding, develop new skills to a high level and have the qualities and transferable skills necessary for employment (points a-d).

-The extra-curricular units are aimed at encouraging students to focus on some of the practical aspects of working as a professional linguist, including the use of information technology, and to familiarise them with subjects such as the institutions of the EU, international law and economics so as to inform and underpin their work in the interpreting and translating elements of the programme.
+The extra-curricular units are aimed at encouraging students to focus on some of the practical aspects of working as a professional linguist, including the use of information technology, and to familiarise them with subjects such as the institutions of the EU, International law and economics so as to inform and underpin their work in the other elements of the programme.

-The aim of the dissertation/project is to allow students to demonstrate that they have acquired a comprehensive understanding and critical awareness of the issues involved In some particular aspect of professional work, together with the capacity to solve problems in an original and independent way.
+The aim of the dissertation/project is to allow students to demonstrate that they have acquired a comprehensive understanding and critical awareness of the issues involved in some particular aspect of professional work, together with the capacity to solve problems in an original and independent way.
 This likewise matches the Master's level descriptor referred to above (points i, ii and iii).

-\Intended learning outcomes (including teaching, learning and assessment methods, specifying those applicable for interim awards where appropriate)
+Intended learning outcomes (including teaching, learning and assessment methods, specifying those applicable for interim awards where appropriate)

-Knowledge & Understanding:
+➤ Knowledge & Understanding: